Ren-Mingyang/example_data_TransGraph/README.md

 auxiliary.DAG.data: The auxiliary DAG and data.
 There are K=8 auxiliary domains with one parameter-informative DAG, two node-level structure-informative DAG (corresponding to two disjoint scale-free subgraphs in the target DAG, respectively), and five non-informative DAG.

 ## example.data.tensorGGM.RData
-Some example data for Transfer learning of tensor graphical models
+Some example data for Transfer learning of tensor graphical models.
+See [arXiv link](https://arxiv.org/abs/2211.09391) for details.

 A list including:
 t.data: Tensor data in the target domain with n=50 and (p1,p2,p3)=(10,10,10).